sopelj/hass-anycubic-printer-component/README.md

 And then add to your configuration.yaml and add sensors for your mug(s):

+### Config Flow

+- Go into Settings -> Devices
+- Choose "Add Integration"
+- Search for "Anycubic"
+- Enter the IP address and port (default is 6000) of your printer and hit next

+### Yaml

+*Note:* Not sure if I'll keep this option as they seem to be pushing the config flow which is much quicker, but for now it works for now.

 ```yaml
 anycubic:
   - ip_address: 192.168.2.123  # Replace with your Printer's IP Address